 Bartos Saro Bio

 Bartos Saro’s life is very structured, organized but not in a confining way.
 So are his paintings.
-Sculptor and art historian by profession, Bartos studied in his native Hungary and Great Britain.
+Designer, painter and art historian by profession.
 He started in modern design, made it to the level of partner in a furniture showroom company where he could put to work his methodically working but open mind.
 The level of corporational restraint and pressure was not appealing in the long run.
 Fascination with structures and materials in design took finally over and passion led him to the painting of matter.
-Bartos Saro used to keep a studio in London, but finally moved to a more quiet place near Bristol where he can tend to his small japanese maple trees.
+He used to keep a studio in London, but finally moved to a more quiet place near Bristol where he can tend to his small japanese maple trees.
 He believes, he matured there.